Mass Shootings

 Disarm Hate

 Guns and hate are a fatal combination.
-In an average year, more than 10,300 hate crimes in the United States involve a firearm—more than 28 each day.
-In most of the US, some people convicted of hate crimes can still legally buy and have guns.
+In parts of the US, some people convicted of hate crimes can still legally buy and have guns.
 Congress and state legislatures should pass laws that keep guns out of the hands of those who have been convicted of hate crimes.

 Featured Resources